How to move a piano

 3. Prepare the piano

-GOOD TO KNOW: Never attempt to move a grand piano by its legs.
-Kate Hart, a relocations manager at Fantastic Removals, a moving and storage company in London, points out that “a piano's legs are vulnerable to breakage, and if you lift a piano by its legs, the weight balance can shift, causing them to snap.”
+Never move a piano by its legs.
+Kate Hart, a relocations manager at Fantastic Removals, warns that “a piano's legs are vulnerable to breakage, and if you lift a piano by its legs, the weight balance can shift, causing them to snap.”

 — Kate Hart, relocations manager, Fantastic Removals